At Girl Scouts of Western Washington, our community is strong and our vision is clear:

 Both Girl Scouts and volunteers will have meaningful and flexible options that reflect their diverse interests and needs.

-Focus on Justice, Equity, Diversity, and Inclusion
+Focus on Diversity, Equity, Inclusion, Racial Justice, and Belonging

 Our leadership, staff, and volunteers will have the skills and resources needed to engage with the racially, ethnically, and generationally diverse communities we serve.
 Learn more about our diversity and equity work.